rrthomas/sam/SAM.md

 Floats are 32-bit IEEE floats, stored as the operand of a `FLOAT` instruction.

-A stack is encoded as a `BRA` instruction followed by the nested stack items and ending with a `KET` instruction.
-A reference to a stack is encoded in a `REF` instruction as the address of its `BRA` instruction.
+A bracket is encoded as a `BRA` instruction followed by some items and ending with a `KET` instruction.
+A reference to a bracket is encoded in a `REF` instruction as the address of its `BRA` instruction.

 ### Do nothing